-Step 2: Teach solidarity.
+Step 2: Introduce solidarity.

 Begin with a project.
-Have students either work on a miniature class fingerprint tree-adding leaves to the Solidarity Tree worksheet by stamping a fingerprint in different colors of paint-or on a larger tree, on poster paper, using their handprints in different colors of paint.
+Have students either work on a miniature family tree-adding leaves to the Solidarity Tree worksheet by stamping a fingerprint in different colors of paint-or on a larger tree, on poster paper, using their handprints in different colors of paint.
+They can cut their portrait from the Dignity Self-Portrait worksheet and glue it on a tree branch.
+They should include the members of their family, the people with whom they live, etc.